PhysicsX/QTonRaspberryPi/README.md

 # Cross compilation of Qt6.2.4 on Raspberry pi 4
-This page is till under test.
-I tested the commands they are working but I need to check again to be sure.
-Page can be updated...
+This page representes the related steps to compile Qt6.3.0 crossly for raspberry pi 4.
-This instructions for only Qt6.2.4 base, for other modules, page will be updated.
+This instructions for only Qt6.3.0 base, for other modules, page will be updated.

 Youtube video: (this is old one, will be updated )